Free Medical Coaching Webinars

 The Continuing Education and Outreach office is not responsible for participant technology issues, including but not limited to inadequate internet bandwidth, connectivity problems, or equipment malfunctions.

-Special Needs and Accomodations
+Special Needs and Accommodations

 Reasonable accommodations for individuals with disabilities will be provided upon request if made at least two (2) weeks in advance.
 To request accommodations, please contact Continuing Education Customer Service at 715-346-3838 or ibhwt@uwsp.edu.